congosto/t-hoarder_kit/README.md

 # t-hoarder_kit
 Set of basic tools to extract data from the Twitter API and visualize graphs

-T-hoarder_kit.sh provides a menu of access to python scripts.
-The scripts directory path must be included in the environment variable $PATH
+T-hoarder_kit.sh provides a menu for access to python scripts.
+The scripts directory path must be included in the environment variable $PATH.

 Assume that the access keys are in the keys directory and the results are deposited in the store/experiment directory

      T-hoarder ---- keys